The Limits of Lifestyle: Why Healthy Habits Alone May Not Protect Your Retirement Years

 • Cellular senescence pathways: Emerging senolytic approaches specifically target and remove senescent cells, something no amount of healthy living can achieve directly.

-Pharmaceutical Interventions: Targeting What Lifestyle Cannot
+Pharmaceutical and Nutraceutical Interventions: Targeting What Lifestyle Cannot

 Metformin: The Metabolic Optimizer